nionio6915/Euclid_Probe/README.md

 December 10, 2021: Files are in the process of being cleaned up, condensed and consolidated.
 We are attempting to order things by catagory/printer by CAD, stl's and my firmware.
 If you have trouble locating something please email support@euclidprobe.com and we will try to expidite a response.

-Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK
+Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK {% include file="CroXYDiscord.png" url="http://jekyllrb.com" alt="Discord" caption="Euclid Discussion on Discord" %}

 YouTube Channel - https://www.youtube.com/channel/UCIUXRiUfHCOrqRxitcH9O6g